dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 **INFORMATIVE TEXT:** This is something we can optimize in `InputList` to not be allocatey, rest assured it is not acceptable to the Silk.NET team to allocate a new list for every character.

 Changes to `KeyboardState` also have matching handler methods which are subject to the handler method rules i.e. the backend should call them in the order in which the backend received the events where possible etc (read the Input Handlers section).
+For the avoidance of doubt, this implies that `Timestamp` in ascending order.

 ```cs
 public interface IKeyboardInputHandler : IButtonInputHandler<KeyName>